cyyyyy98/cyyyyy98/README.md

 # Hi there! 👋 I'm Ying Cui

 ## About Me 👩🏻
-I'm a passionate data analyst with expertise in R, MySQL, Excel, and Tableau.
+I'm a passionate data analyst with expertise in R, SQL, Excel, and Tableau.
 My goal is to derive meaningful insights from data to drive informed decision-making.

 ## 🔧 Skills
+- Data ETL
+- Data retrieval and manipulation from a database
+- Data analysis, visualisation and reporting
+- Statistical modelling
+- Independent time and task managements

+## 👩🏻‍💻 Software
 - R
-- MySQL
-- Data cleaning and preparation
-- Transforming data
-- Retrieving and manipulating data
-- Critical thinking
-- Problem-solving
-- Attention to details
-- Time management
-- Continuous learning
-- Collaboration

-## 👩🏻‍💻 Software
-- RStudio
 - MySQL Workbench
+- Postgres
 - Tableau
-- Word
-- Excel
-- Powerpoint
-- Pages
-- Numbers
-- Keynote
+- Microsoft Office Suite
-- Google Documents
-- Google Sheets
+- WPS Office

 ## 🌱 Currently Learning
 I'm always looking to enhance my skills and currently exploring statistical analysis and data modelling.